Short Stories: In the First Place …

 You know a place, Davey boy?

 Actually, yes.
-Just south of 96th Street?
+Just north of 96th Street?
 I doubt you gentlemen have any desire to walk that far, though.
 It will take us at least half an hour to get there.
-I was thinking I wouldn't want to go up to 96th Street at this time of night if it was around the corner.
+I was thinking I wouldn’t want to go up to 96th Street at this time of night if it was around the corner.

 Jack came back up the steps and kinda circled around David with his head down like his was putting together this big plan only everything was always changing, you know what I mean?
 Then he turned his back on us and walked over to the curb and spat into the street.
 I guess he was looking at the lights on Seventh Avenue.